kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 Each Page Object inherits the ability to check for the existence of all of the bottom nav bar elements(Home, Browse, Notification, Search).

-Those are buttons I idenified as critical buttons in the app so the automation will always check for the presence of those when navigating to a new page & fail if any aren't present.
+Those are buttons I identified as critical buttons in the app so the automation will always check for the presence of those when navigating to a new page & fail if any aren't present.

 The Swipe Up Extension I added is also helpful for larger lists and elements that aren't immediately visible.

-It also helps to account for the subtle differences that may occur across different real devices & simulators.
+It also helps to account for the subtle differences that may occur across different real devices & simulators, rather than using a generic swipe up.

 I also added other extensions to the code that I have written from my previous roles as an iOS SDET which will be useful as the application scales.